dlmarrero/cryptopals/README.md

 * Set 1
 	* Challenge 1
 		* Researched and learned about the underlying implementation of base64 to roll my own.
 Will use the built-in libraries going forward
+	* Challenge 6
+		* Must get hamming distance over as many chunks as possible to get an accurate keysize score